 sites-enableddirectory.
 To deactivate a virtual host use the

-mydomain.comthen you the configuration file should be named
+mydomain.comthen the virtual host configuration file should be named

 - Configuration files which are responsible for loading various Apache modules are located in the